livewire/livewire/docs/lazy.md

 Now, instead of loading the component right away, Livewire will skip this component, loading the page without it.
 Then, when the component is visible in the viewport, Livewire will make a network request to fully load this component on the page.

+> [!info] Lazy requests are isolated by default
+> Unlike other network requests in Livewire, lazy loading updates are isolated from each other when sent to the server.
+This keeps lazy loading fast, by loading each component in parrallel when a page loads.
+[Read more on disabling this behavior here →](#disabling-request-isolation)

 ## Rendering placeholder HTML

 By default, Livewire will insert an empty `<div></div>` for your component before it is fully loaded.
 As the component will initially be invisible to users, it can be jarring when the component suddenly appears on the page.